dmbarbour/wikilon/docs/AwelonLang.md

 ## Embedded Texts

-Awelon has support for embedding inline texts between double quotes such as `"hello, world"`.
+Awelon has support for embedding inline texts between double quotes such as `"Hello, world!"`.
 Semantically, a text represents a binary list.

         ""      = [null]
         "hello" = [104 "ello" cons]